A Guide to Sports Bars in Jersey City

 Zeppelin Hall | 88 Liberty View Drive

-This restaurant and beer garden has multiple TVs in each of its seating rooms — and in the outdoor section too.
-Enjoy a giant pretzel and Octoberfest beer (brewed year-round), or maybe one of the specials of the month.
-While Zeppelin Hall is only open Thursday – Sunday, the picnic bench-style seating makes for the perfect weekend outing with friends and family.
+This restaurant and beer garden has multiple TVs in each of its seating rooms and in the outdoor section too.
+Enjoy a giant pretzel and Oktoberfest beer (brewed year-round), or maybe one of the specials of the month.
+While Zeppelin Hall is only open from Thursday to Sunday, the picnic bench-style seating makes for the perfect weekend outing with friends and family.
 There are even fire pits outside for the colder temperatures.